Dual representations for systemic risk measures: Dual representations

 where

 \end{enumerate} \end{cor}

-\begin{proof} The existence of the set $\mathcal{Z}$ is due to the following well-known facts from convex analysis; see \cite[Theorem~13.2]{rockafellar}, for instance: a positively homogeneous proper closed convex function is the support function of a nonempty closed convex set, and the conjugate of this function is the convex indicator function of the set.
-The existence of the set $\mathcal{S}$ is by the dual representations of coherent risk measures; see \cite[Corollary~4.37]{fs:sf}.
+\begin{proof} The existence of the set $\mathcal{Z}$ is due to the following well-known facts from convex analysis; see \citet[Theorem~13.2]{rockafellar}, for instance: a positively homogeneous proper closed convex function is the support function of a nonempty closed convex set, and the conjugate of this function is the convex indicator function of the set.
+The existence of the set $\mathcal{S}$ is by the dual representations of coherent risk measures; see \citet[Corollary~4.37]{fs:sf}.
 From Definition~\ref{syspen}, it follows that $\a^\sys(\Q,w)=0$ if $(\Q,w)\in\mathcal{D}$ and $\a^\sys(\Q,w)=+\infty$ otherwise.
-In particular, for fixed $w\in\R^d_+\sm\cb{0}$, a simple calculation yields that $\tilde{\a}^{\sys}(\Q,w)=0$ if $\Q\in\mathcal{Q}^w$ and $\tilde{\a}^{\sys}(\Q,w)=+\infty$ otherwise, where $\tilde{\a}^\sys$ is defined as in Corollary~\ref{scalarizations}.
 The rest follows from Theorem~\ref{mainthm}. \end{proof}